 As well as being physically active, it is also worth trying to keep socially active too.
 Family and friends may not be around as much as we get older and social isolation, aside from being distressing, can be bad for our physical health.
 That’s why so many people are taking a positive decision to join an evening class or club or become a volunteer.

-We have recently developed what we like to call the ‘Warm Welcome’ Map.
-This map shows local groups run by local people FOR local people and they all offer a warm welcome!
+We have launched a new and improved version of our community asset me.
+The map shows local groups run by local people for local people that support health and wellbeing.
 Take a look what’s available in your area by taking a look at our map.

 Bracknell Forest has plenty of community groups, accomodating all interests.
 Our community centres are full of exciting activities, with anything from dance classes to flower arranging, art groups to games clubs.